JayIssuree/MakersBnB/README.md

-As a user, so I can book a place to stay, I would like to see the dates available for the listing I have selected As a user, so I can book a place to stay, I would like to send a request to stay for a specific date at the listing As a user, so I can decide who stays at my property and when, I would like to see all requests for my listings As a user, so I can decide who stays at my property and when, I would like to approve/deny any request
+As a user, so I can book a place to stay, I would like to see the dates available for the listing I have selected As a user, so I can book a place to stay, I would like to send a request to stay for a specific date at the listing As a user, so I can decide who stays at my property and when, I would like to see all requests for my listings As a user, so I can decide who stays at my property and when, I would like to approve any request As a user, so I can book a place to stay, I would like to confirm any approved requests
 ```

 ### Nice-to-haves